teddit-net/teddit/README.md

 * Prevents Reddit from tracking your IP or JavaScript fingerprint
 * [Unofficial API](https://codeberg.org/teddit/teddit/wiki#teddit-api) (no rate limits or Reddit account required)
 * Lightweight (teddit frontpage: ~30 HTTP requests with ~270 KB of data downloaded vs. Reddit frontpage: ~190 requests with ~24 MB)
+* Self-hostable.
+Anyone can setup an instance.
+An instance can either use Reddit's API with or without OAuth (so Reddit API key is not necessarily needed).

 Join the teddit discussion room on Matrix: [#teddit:matrix.org](https://matrix.to/#/#teddit:matrix.org)